CANCER & ORAL CARE

 - If you wear dentures, check their fit to ensure they aren’t irritating the mouth.
 If you have orthodontic brackets (braces) it might be best to remove them for the duration and reapply once you complete treatment.
 It’s a very good idea to see the oral hygienist for a professional clean and polish after diagnosis, to remove any plaque and tartar build-up, and ensure your mouth is in tip-top shape at the start.

 - Diet plays a role.
 Avoid alcohol and caffeinated drinks, or very salty, spicy, cold, acidic or rough foods that may irritate or dry out your mouth.
 Oral bacteria thrive on sugar, so reduce it as much as possible and eat a nutritious, healthy diet with plenty of calcium and Vitamin D.

 - If you experience nausea and vomiting don’t brush teeth immediately afterwards; stomach acid demineralises enamel and weakens teeth.
-Initially just rinse your mouth with water or an alcohol-free mouthwash like Dentyl Active, then wait an hour or so before brushing.
+Initially just rinse your mouth with water or an alcohol-free mouthwash like Dentyl Dual Action, then wait an hour or so before brushing.

 The ideal daily oral care routine

 - Brush correctly at least twice a day for a full two minutes each time, right up to the gum line.
 A soft brush will be gentler and cleans just as effectively.
 Dipping the brush in warm water beforehand will soften the bristles.
 Strong tasting toothpastes may irritate the gums.
 Rather use a mild toothpaste or Olgani Naturals If you experience bleeding gums or infection, consider a treatment paste like Sunstar GUM Paroex Gel.